 Payment will be in accordance with the approved cash flow as well as the work plan, and will be consistent with the Treasury Board guidelines for cash payment under the policy on Transfer Payments.
-See www.tbs-sct.gc.ca/common/policies-politiques_e.asp.
+See www.tbs-sct.gc.ca/pubs pol/dcgpubs/TBM 142/ptp e.asp.